-Second night at the Torino Hut.
+Overnight at the Torino Hut.

-Finally we make a traverse of the classic Aiguille D’Entreves.
+A traverse of the classic Aiguille D’Entreves.

 This is an exciting final warm up climb before the Matterhorn, with the day starting as scrambling, followed by some tricky and exposed rock climbing pitches to reach the summit.
 The descent is also varied; involving lowers, down climbing and more good alpine ridge terrain to reach the glacier.